HugoDaniel/boreDOMTutorial/README.md

 The tic-tac-toe initial state is made of the board squares, the next player to play and the winner (if any).

+## 8. Update the state when the user interacts

+Update the game state in the event handler whenever the user interacts.
+This state now needs to be reflected on the DOM render function being returned.